awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 **Limits**
 + You cannot register instances by instance ID if they have the following instance types: C1, CC1, CC2, CG1, CG2, CR1, G1, G2, HI1, HS1, M1, M2, M3, and T1\.
 You can register instances of these types by IP address\.
-+ You cannot register instances in a peered VPC by instance ID, you must register them by IP address\.
++ You cannot register instances by instance ID if they are in a VPC that is peered to the load balancer VPC\.
+You can register these instances by IP address\.

 ## Target Group Attributes<a name="target-group-attributes"></a>